Suzuki Ciaz: Facelift

+In May 2024,the company made it clear that the model won't be excluded from the company lineup even though the sales were lagging compared to the competition.
+As of February 2025 media reports, the Maruti Suzuki Ciaz is set to be discontinued by April 2025 in India.

 Thailand

 The Ciaz was launched in Thailand in July 2015.
 Manufactured in the Rayong facility, it is equipped with a K12B 1.2-litre engine with 91 hp paired with a CVT automatic transmission to conform with the Eco Car regulation that promises tax breaks for economical cars.
 Suzuki claimed the Ciaz could achieve 20 km/L and CO2 levels less than 120 g/km.
 The Rayong plant also produced the Ciaz with the K14B 1.4-litre for exports.

 The facelifted version was launched to the market in March 2020.

 China

 The car was launched to the market in January 2015 as the Suzuki Alivio with the Chinese name being Qiyue (启悦).
 Manufactured and marketed by Changan Suzuki, the Alivio is powered by a 1.6-litre G-INNOTEC engine that produces 122 PS and 158 Nm, paired with a 5-speed manual and 6-speed automatic transmission.
 The Alivio also comes with an optional electric sunroof.
 The facelifted version was unveiled in October 2017, with a unique styling that is not applied to the global version of the Ciaz.

 Following Suzuki's departure from the Chinese market and the sale of Changan Suzuki to Changan, the Alivio was relaunched in 2022 as the Oshan Qiyue under the Oshan brand, with the Chinese name Qiyue (启悦) emblems now replacing the previous Alivio emblem and styling reverted to the pre-facelift version of the Alivio.